reusability/extract/README.md

-# BigQuery GitHub Mining
+# GitHub Mining

 # Project Setup
 1. Go to `.github/workflows` and update documents depending on the projects name, the branching structures, PRs, etc.

 # Environment Configurations
-First, follow these instructions to set up your environment to prepare the Flatland environment on your local machine.
+- First, follow these instructions to set up your environment to prepare the Flatland environment on your local machine.

 Download and install Python 3.7.8, if not installed yet.
 ```
 https://www.python.org/downloads/release/python-378/
 ```
+- Download & install [CK Metric](https://github.com/mauricioaniche/ck) analysis tool.
+    - Please follow installation steps provided at their README page

 ## Building the Project
 1. **Recommended**: `Make venv-<os>` -- this should create the virtual environment -- see `venv-windows` and `venv-unix` in `Makefile` for more information,